Meiji Shrine in Photos

 Meiji Shrine is in the heart of bustling Tokyo.
 It’s a place where time seems to slow down.
 The hum of the city fades into the gentle rustle of leaves.
 This sanctuary of Shinto tradition and natural beauty is nestled within a forest.
 It’s a hidden gem for photographers.
 Sake barrels, traditional architecture, and torii gates set the scene for stunning shots.
-There’s so much more waiting to be discovered beyond the lens.
-Let’s journey together through the trails and traditions of this unforgettable destination!
+So much is waiting to be discovered.
+Let’s explore this unforgettable destination!

 I couldn’t believe I had entered a forest, the first time I went.
-Yes, the shrine is located in one!
 Walking through 100,000 trees (no exaggeration) was quite an experience.
 It took about 10 minutes, from the front torii, past the famous sake barrels, to get to the main halls.
 Even if you go there in summer, the heat won’t be unbearable as the leaves and branches give relief from Tokyo’s harsh sun.

 - There are two museums.